-In 1932, Douglas Herrick and his brother Ralph returned home from a hunting trip to their family taxidermy business in Douglas, Wyoming.
+In 1932, Douglas Herrick and his brother Ralph returned home from a hunting trip to their family taxidermy business.
 They threw their catch of the day — a jackrabbit — across the shop and it slid along the floor, coming to a rest next to a set of deer antlers.
 Inspiration struck, and Douglas mounted the rabbit’s head like a deer and bolted the antlers to it.
 And so, the jackalope was born.

-Even if Douglas Herrick was the first to create a mounted jackalope, such acts of rogue taxidermy have a long history, from the Fiji mermaid to elaborate Victorian whimsies.
-Notably, the 19th century saw the rise of the Bavarian “wolpertinger,” a chimera created from common beasts, which sometimes includes the head of a rabbit and the antlers of a deer.
+Even if Douglas Herrick was the first person to create a mounted jackalope, acts of rogue taxidermy have a long history, from the Fiji mermaid to elaborate Victorian whimsies.
+Notably, the 19th century saw the rise of the Bavarian “wolpertinger,” a chimera created from common beasts, which sometimes included the head of a rabbit and the antlers of a deer.

 Tales of horned rabbits go back even further.
 In Arabic legend, Alexander the Great owned a creature from a mysterious island in the Indian Ocean known as the “mi’raj,” which is described as a hare with the long spiraling horn of a unicorn and a furious temper.
 European texts mentioned horned hares in myth, and in the 17th and 18th centuries the lepus cornutus could often be found in serious zoological works, at least one of which claimed they lived in Saxony.

 And we should certainly mention the poor rabbits suffering from the Shope papilloma virus.
 This nasty relative of HPV infects rabbits and causes keratinous carcinomas to develop around the face and head.
 These aren’t the majestic antlers of the jackalope, but hard knobby tumors.
 The virus was first discovered by researcher Richard E. Shope in 1933 — just a year after Douglas Herrick first “invented” the jackalope.
 Coincidence?